 - the date of your entry into the EU/EEA (if resident outside of the EU/EEA during the three-year period leading to the first day of the month you'll start your chosen course)

-This is an additional section of the application form that will only appear for those who have indicated they're of non EU or EEA nationality.
+This is an additional section of the application form that will only appear for those who have indicated they're non-UK residents or of non-UK nationality.
 This gives applicants the opportunity to provide their passport document details and confirm their immigration circumstances and needs (student visa/other immigration permissions).

 You'll be required to provide answers to the following questions:

-- Do you require a Tier 4 student visa in order to enter and study in the UK?
+- Do you require a student visa in order to enter and study in the UK?

 - Have you previously studied in the UK?